 Program Overview

-Theatre Arts – Preparation is a dynamic one-year program, specifically designed for students to obtain the basic skills for entry into theatre and media programs.
+Theatre Arts – Preparation is a dynamic one-year certificate program, specifically designed for students who require the basic skills for entry into theatre and media programs.

 Full Description

-Whether you are hoping to audition for a theatre or media program, be a YouTuber or influencer, or just want to learn to be more comfortable with yourself, this program will be of benefit to knowing yourself and how you relate to others.
+Whether you aspire to audition for a theatre or media program, be a YouTuber or influencer, or just want to be more comfortable in your own skin, this program is for you!

 Courses